krypt0nn/flowerpot/README.md

           (needs further thinking)
 - [ ] Pre-release preparations
     - [ ] Resolve all the TODO and FIXME-s
+    - [ ] Prepare technical documentation and standardize the protocol
     - [ ] Test the library in production for some time

 Author: [Nikita Podvirnyi](https://github.com/krypt0nn)\